What is deferring and why would I?

 On this page

 Deferring is a formal process that allows you to pause or postpone enrollment in PEBB retiree insurance coverage but lets you stay eligible to enroll in the future.
+You may choose to defer when you are first eligible for PEBB retiree insurance coverage or after you enroll.

+You must be eligible to enroll in PEBB retiree insurance coverage in order to defer your enrollment.
 The process involves checking that you are eligible to defer, then submitting forms and documents within a given timeframe.

 If you defer, in most cases, you also defer enrollment for your dependents.